Ed Cifers

-Edward Clifton Cifers (July 18, 1916 – July 19, 2005) was an American football end in the National Football League (NFL) for the Washington Redskins and Chicago Bears.
-He played college football at the University of Tennessee and was drafted in the sixth round of the 1941 NFL Draft.
+Edward Clifton Cifers (July 18, 1916 – July 19, 2005) was an American professional football end in the National Football League (NFL) for the Washington Redskins and Chicago Bears.
+He played college football at the University of Tennessee and was drafted in the sixth round of the 1941 NFL draft.

 Early life

-Attended Dobyns-Bennett High School in Kingsport, Tennessee, where he was the first All-state high school football selection from NE Tennessee.
+Attended Dobyns-Bennett High School in Kingsport, Tennessee, where he was the first All-state high school football selection from Northeast Tennessee.

 College career

 Cifers played college football at the University of Tennessee and was a part of three SEC championship teams for head coach Robert Neyland.

 Professional career

-All-Pro in 1942, led Redskins to 1942 NFL Championship.
+Cifers was a Pro Bowler and named as an All-Pro by the Int.
+News Service in 1942.
+He was part of Washington's 1942 NFL Championship team.
+He was named as an All-Pro for the 1948 season by the Chicago Herald Am.

 Military career

-In 1942, Cifers enlisted in the U.S. Navy and served at Norfolk Naval Base during World War II.
-He was also a part of the Del-Monte Pre-Flight football team.
+In 1942, Cifers enlisted in the military during World War II.